Follow the step by step process or choose what situation that best describes you:

 Arkansas’ court system is structured as follows:

 At the lowest level are District Courts and City Courts.
-There are 130 District Courts throughout the state that handle minor civil and criminal cases and small claims.
-There are 118 City Courts in Arkansas handling minor civil and criminal cases.
+There are state and local District Courts throughout the state that handle minor civil and criminal cases and small claims.
+There are 89 City Courts in Arkansas handling minor civil and criminal cases.

 The next level of Arkansas’ court system is the Circuit Court.
-There are 115 Circuit Court judges serving in 28 judicial circuits across the state.
+These are general jurisdiction trial courts across the state.
 They handle criminal and civil cases, jury trials, equity, juvenile cases of neglect and/or delinquency, families in need of services, domestic relations, guardianships, adoptions, commitments, and estates.

 Finally at the highest level is the Arkansas Supreme Court.
 There is one chief justice and six associate justices.
 It is located in the Justice Building, 625 Marshall Street, Little Rock, AR 72201.